lastweek/linux-xperf-4.19.44/README.md

 # Crossing Performance (xperf)

-Contact: Yizhou Shan <ys@purdue.edu>
+Author: Yizhou Shan <ys@purdue.edu>

 ## Purpose

 We try to measure the user/kernel space crossing overhead.
 By crossing, we meant the pure crossing overhead excluding all general kernel assembly glue code.
-In this repo, we use page fault exception as our wheel to get that.
+In this repo, we use x86 page fault exception as our wheel to get that.

 ## Mechanism